programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 The part between the timestamp and the original URL (which is `im_` in the URL) is called a **rewrite modifier**.[^5] It tells the Wayback Machine how to serve the archived content.
 The `im_` modifier instructs the Wayback Machine to return an image file to be displayed on an archived web page snapshot.
 If you [access the snapshot of the Google logo without the modifier](https://web.archive.org/web/20000407103739/http://google.com/images/Title_HomPg2.gif) in your browser, the Wayback Machine will return the image alongside with its toolbar for users to navigate between snapshots captured at different dates.

-Usually, rewrite modifiers are added by the Wayback Machine when rewriting URLs during the recomposition process.
+Usually, rewrite modifiers are added by the Wayback Machine when rewriting URLs during recomposition.
 When we scrape the Wayback Machine, we can also manually add rewrite modifiers to control how the Wayback Machine returns archived web content.

 In our case study, we will use the `im_` modifier to fetch images and the `id_` modifier to get raw HTML for analysis.